-The City has three residential districts: R-A, R-T, and R-M. R-A is the primary single-family residential district.
+between four to five units per acre (duplex) and ten to fifteen units per acres (townhouses/rowhouses) depending upon districts: R-A, RT, and R-M. R-A is the primary singlefamily residential district.
 R-T is residential district that serves transition areas between housing and nonresidential uses; the residential buildings in this district are eligible for both residential and commercial uses.
 R-T designation allows for homes to transition to uses that are more in line with the surrounding commercial character.
 R-M districts allow for medium density multifamily housing and serves as a transition between nonresidential uses and single-family housing.